Observations in TNG: "Final Mission"

 The Nenebek mock-up was taken to the location filming for this shot.

 The USS Enterprise-D and the alien garbage scow in orbit of Gamelan V. The 4-foot model of the Enterprise was used for this footage.
-A screenshot of the 6-foot model, shown from a similar angle, shows the differences between the models.
+A shot of the 6-foot model, shown from a similar angle, shows the differences between the models.

 The garbage scow is a re-use of the Batris from "Heart of Glory", returned to its original configuration for the most part after it had been modified to appear as the Sanction in "Symbiosis" and the Erstwhile in "The Outrageous Okona".